nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 For each criterion met, a stock gets 1 point.
 The highest score a stock can get is 5 points.

-## Dashboards that Tell a Story
+## Dashboard that Tells a Story

-### Dashboard 1: Undervalued Stocks

-I created this interactive dashboard to help users explore the top-scoring undervalued stocks across sectors based on the criteria in our framework.
+To make the analysis more accessible, I created an interactive Power BI dashboard that allows users to explore top-ranking undervalued stocks across sectors and market cap categories.
+The dashboard also shows industry averages for key financial metrics, giving context for what’s “normal” within each industry.

 <iframe title="Undervalued Stocks Dashboard" width="1280" height="780" src="https://app.powerbi.com/view?r=eyJrIjoiNzUyMmMxOTctMzM4Mi00YTRjLTkyNjEtNDVlNzBlZWE0NzhjIiwidCI6IjEwZGVlN2UzLWJjMGQtNGNjNy1iMzZhLWEzZDQzMGEzZGI5ZCIsImMiOjZ9&pageName=6e69fbbbad14ed7e6c39" frameborder="0" allowFullScreen="true"></iframe>

-#### Key Features & How to Use Them
+### Key Features & How to Use Them

 This dashboard showcases stocks that meet preliminary undervaluation criteria, then scores and ranks them to help users identify top opportunities.

 **1. Filter by Sector and Market Cap:** You can use the filters at the right corner to select a sector (e.g., Communication Services) and market cap (Large, Mid, or Small).

-This tailors the view to peer groups for fair comparison.
+**2. Dynamic Title:** Each page title updates dynamically based on your filter selections, so you always know which group of stocks you’re viewing.

+**3. Buttons:** Navigate between pages, applying filters, or view help instructions using intuitive buttons built into the dashboard layout.

-**2. Score-Based Stock Evaluation:** All stocks shown have already passed the baseline filters.
+**4. Score-Based Stock Evaluation:** All stocks shown have already passed the baseline filters.
 Each stock is then evaluated on five additional criteria.
 It earns 1 point for each one met, with a maximum score of 5.
-The score for each stock (0-5)is shown as a horizontal stacked bar with one color-coded block per point.
+The score for each stock (0-5) is shown as a horizontal stacked bar with one color-coded block per point.

-**3. Z-Score Matrix:** Shows how far a stock’s metric deviates from the industry average.
+**5. Z-Score Matrix:** Shows how far a stock’s metric deviates from the industry average.
 This helps users compare each stock to its peers.

 Undervalued metrics:
 - P/FCF, P/B, A/E, P/E → negative z-score is better
 - ROE, ROA → positive z-score is better

 Z-scores that go in the “wrong” direction (e.g. high P/E) are grayed out.
-Z-scores further from 0 (stronger deviations) are shaded in darker green, making standout values easy to spot.
+Z-scores further from 0 (stronger deviations) are shaded in darker greenor easy scanning.

+**6. Pie chart:** Visualizes how many stocks earned each possible score (0–5), giving a sense of the dataset's overall quality.

-**4. Summary Cards:** In the dashboard, you’ll find 6 cards showing the top 3 stocks for each fundamental metric (based on z-score).
-These cards help users quickly identify leaders in: P/FCF, P/B, ROE, ROA, A/E, P/E
+**7. Summary Cards:** Quick-glance cards show a count of stocks per industry and the top 3 stocks for each metric (based on z-score), ideal for spotting individual leaders in P/FCF, P/B, ROE, ROA, A/E, and P/E.

-**5. Metric Breakdown Table:** Scrollable table with detailed financial metrics for each stock.
+**8. Metric Breakdown Table:** Scrollable table with detailed financial metrics for each stock.

-**6. Tooltips for Context:** Hover over the visuals to get deeper insight.
-Tooltips show a stock's industry, market cap, current price and score for additional criteria.

-### Dashboard 2: Industry Averages

-I also created a dashboard showing industry averages of individual metrics to help users understand the financial “norms” for each industry and market cap group.

-<iframe title="Industry Averages Dashboard" width="1280" height="780" src="https://app.powerbi.com/view?r=eyJrIjoiZjBkYTRjNjUtYzQ2Yy00ZTNmLWFkNzMtY2Y0ZGVlMjdjNTQ0IiwidCI6IjEwZGVlN2UzLWJjMGQtNGNjNy1iMzZhLWEzZDQzMGEzZGI5ZCIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe>

-#### Key Features & How to Use Them

-This dashboard provides a high-level view of how financial fundamentals vary across sectors and industries.
-You can use the slicers to narrow the view to the industry and market cap in you're interested in.

-Each visual displays industry-level averages for six core financial metrics, broken down by sector and market cap group (Large, Mid, Small):
-- Average P/FCF
-- Average P/B
-- Average ROE
-- Average ROA
-- Average A/E
-- Average P/E

-These averages are calculated after filtering out outliers using the interquartile range method.

-Users can use this dashboard to identify which industries are overhyped with lower profitability (ROE, ROA) but higher valuations (P/B, P/E, P/FCF).
+**9. Industry Averages Bar Charts:** The second page of the dashboard provides a high-level view of how financial fundamentals vary across sectors and industries.
+Users can use these bar charts to identify which industries are overhyped with lower profitability (ROE, ROA) but higher valuations (P/B, P/E, P/FCF).

+**10. Tooltips for Context:** Hover over the visuals to get deeper insight, including industry name, market cap, price, score and key financial metrics.

 ## Automating the Mess: Turning Chaos into Clean Data